 If you delved deep into the psychology of those people who brag about themselves and give the impression they think they have a high opinion of themselves, you would find a person with a very low self esteem.
 Their way of dealing with their low self esteem is to pretend they esteem themselves highly.
 They are desperate for love and approval of others and try to show others they are worthy of it by telling everyone how great they are.
 So now you know this, you can have compassion on them, for this is definitely not what causes happiness for them.

 A person who truly loves themselves, who has a high self esteem, has no need of the approval of others and therefore it would not occur to them to brag.

 How can we be totally happy for no reason if we don't love ourselves?
 If we don't accept ourselves as we are, we will be listening to that inner critic which gives a running commentary with everything we do.
 You've heard it I'm sure "You idiot, why did you say that?"
 "You never do anything right!"
 "Oh, I'm so stupid!"

-If you want to get to the root of what causes happiness, stop this inner critic, get to love and accept yourself and work out how to be happy, take a look at this page on ways to improve self esteem for some advice.
+If you want to get to the root of what causes happiness, stop this inner critic, get to love and accept yourself and work out how to be happy, take a look at this page on ways to increase self esteem for some advice.